pfeodrippe/wally/README.md

 Very early alpha version, expect breaking changes!

-Playwright in the same category as the etaoin webdriver (parts of the API were heavily influenced by it), but leaning towards Cypress as there is huge support for testing, but, different from Cypress and like etaoin, PW just works in the REPL.
+Playwright is in the same category as the etaoin webdriver (parts of the API were heavily influenced by it), but leaning towards Cypress as there is huge support for testing, but, different from Cypress and like etaoin, PW just works in the REPL.

 https://user-images.githubusercontent.com/2124834/228414407-025b4014-b479-4aa3-bdab-761a8df22791.mp4